 Woobies are basically thermally insulated, water-resistant blankets.
 They are sold almost exclusively in camouflage patterns, making them great for hunters.

-That makes them a more reasonable option for someone who maybe wants the benefits of an insulated piece of sleep kit without the premium price.
+That makes them a more reasonable option for someone who may want the benefits of an insulated sleep kit without the premium price.

-- Not good for extreme conditions; it is still only one blanket after all
+- It is not good for extreme conditions; it is still only one blanket, after all.

 Sleeping bag liners are designed to be used with sleeping bags to prevent moisture.

 One of the other key appeals to liners is their ability to add 10-15 degrees of extra warmth to a sleeping bag.
 Used by themselves, they retain some of that ability to insulate.

 Of course, since you are basically wrapping yourself into a Ziploc bag, they aren’t suitable for cold-weather camping.
 Instead, they’re ideal for extremely warm nights.

 With a weight of around 5oz, liners are a serious solution for the dedicated minimalist or ultralight packer.